IsaacHair/map25.2/lunar_programs_0/readme.txt

 As you would expect, this will create a version of the lunar lander game.
 It is to be used with the vma412 and the arduino number pad.

+Note that lunar_0_XX and lunarXX refer to the same thing;
+its just that lunar_0_XX is more specific if the file is moved to a different location so you know that it came from the zeroth set of programs (eg the index of this lunar folder as a whole).

 Version 0:
 This was basically where i just copied in most of the code from previous programs that I think I will need.
 These include